DataIntellectTech/TorQ/docs/dataaccess.md

 - The extime column is the time when the trade was made
 - The time column is the time when the data entered the tickerplant

 The time column is the most illuminating into the partition structure as it is linked to the time column.
-This is due to the potential latency between the exchange and TorQ process.
+The reason extime is not the primary time column is due to the variable latency between the exchange and TorQ process.

-For further clarity we provide two examples:
+For further clarity of configuration we provide two examples:

 **Example Configuration File**